rajatppn/v4/content/hero/index.md

 buttonText: 'Get In Touch'
 ---

-I am a graduate student currently pursuing a Masters of Science in Computer Science at Stony Brook University, New York
+I recently graduated from the Masters of Science in Computer Science program at Stony Brook University, New York and am on the lookout for my place in the industry